celery/celery/docs/userguide/tasks.rst

 Task has been started.
 Not reported by default, to enable please see :attr:`@Task.track_started`.

-:metadata: `pid` and `hostname` of the worker process executing
+:meta-data: `pid` and `hostname` of the worker process executing
             the task.

 .. state:: SUCCESS